 student, admit student on probation, admit student as an exception, or deny student.

-director of admissions.
-Also, in cases in which students are admitted without renewal
+of Admissions.
+Also, in cases in which students are admitted without renewal and have

-and have below a 2.0, they will be admitted on probation.
+below a 2.0, they will be admitted on Academic Probation.

 the Offices of the Registrar and Financial Aid.
 The Coordinator for Records Management

 in the Office of the Registrar will make any changes on a re-entry student's record

 after the student has enrolled.
 The admissions counselor will post the amnesty notations

 for any transfer students.
 If the student is receiving financial aid, the Coordinator

 of Student Loans in the Office of Financial Aid will note the acceptance of renewal